cliffore/millms/README.md

     OWLAPI (the included Intellij project uses Maven to manage this library)

+4: An account and credentials to use the GemmaScope via the HuggingFace implementation (details can be found here: https://huggingface.co/google/gemma-scope)

 Any other configuration may work, but cannot be supported in advance.